 If you believe your cat has been lost or stolen – prepare your posters and get them up in the community.

 Call your local SPCA and or local shelter to see if a cat matching your description has been turned in.
+Often cats without identification get treated as “homeless” and are given to local rescues who may adopt them out.
+Check with the local rescues as well.

 As investigators we know how often people misinterpret descriptions and have become strong believers in sending your poster by fax or email to these organizations.